HSG-Library/gadget-availabilty/README.md

 ```
 The runnable jar will be created under `target/`

+## How to deploy
+### Github Workflows
+There are two Github workflows in place:
+* On push to `develop`, which builds and deploys the app to the Microsoft Azure DEV environment (https://kleinmaterialien.azurewebsites.net)
+* On push to `main` which builds and deploys the app to the Microsoft Azure PROD environment (https://gadgets.unisg.ch)

 ## How to run
-Java, version >=11, needs to be installed, run
+Java, version >=11, needs to be installed.
 ```
 java -jar gadget-availabilty-1.0.0.jar -Dalma-api.apiKey=<key> -DHMAC.secret=<secret> -Dmicronaut.environments=prod -Dadmin.username=<username> -Dadmin.password=<password>
 ```